Winter Summerland

-Disney's Winter Summerland Miniature Golf is one of two miniature golf courses at Walt Disney World in Florida along with Fantasia Gardens.
+Disney's Winter Summerland Miniature Golf is one of two miniature golf courses at Walt Disney World Resort in Florida along with Fantasia Gardens.
 It contains two 18 hole courses, one is winter themed and the other is summer themed.
 Around 450,000 rounds of golf are played in Walt Disney World's two miniature golf venues combined each year.

 Story

 Late one Christmas Eve Santa Claus was flying back to the North Pole and he discovered snow over Florida.
 After surveying the situation he decided to make an off-duty vacation site for his off-duty elves, a Winter Summerland.
 Santa decided the only thing it was missing was a golf course.
 He split his elves into two camps, one that enjoyed the Florida sunlight and the other which enjoyed the snow and cold of the North Pole.
 The camps built two distinctly different 18 Hole Golf Courses, a sand course named "Summer" and a snow course named "Winter".